bfortuner/ml-glossary/docs/forwardpropagation.rst

 Larger Network
 ==============

 The simple network above is helpful for learning purposes, but in reality neural networks are much larger and more complex.
-Modern neural networks many more hidden layers, more neurons per layer, more variables per input, more inputs per training set, and more output variables to predict.
+Modern neural networks have many more hidden layers, more neurons per layer, more variables per input, more inputs per training set, and more output variables to predict.
 Here is a slightly larger network that will introduce us to matrices and the matrix operations used to train arbitrarily large neural networks.

 .. image:: images/neural_network_w_matrices.png
     :align: center